This is a post from Jennifer Leibert of The Adventures with the Leiberts

 Now there are 2 different ways I wash produce.
 My first and favorite way to wash produce is to fill my sink with cold water and then add about 30 drops of pure lemon essential oil and let them soak for a few minutes then wash gently with your hands.
 I have noticed when I use the lemon essential oil my produce stays fresher the longest.

 Another way you can wash your produce is with vinegar and water.
 Do the same as above with the sink of cold water now at about 1/4 cup of vinegar and let them soak then wash gently with your hands.
 This will also help your produce last longer then if you just wash with water.
 They both help to get all that yucky pesticides and whatever else is on them.
 You can check Extra resources, for the best pest removal solutions.
+You may also seek the help of an expert that offers pest control services to get rid of pests properly.

 This I use Peroxide.
 You can either put it directly on to the area or dilute it.
 For my laundry I always have a glass measuring cup in my laundry room and I use about 1 cu of water then I add about 2+ tablespoon of peroxide depending on what kind of load you are doing.
 If I am doing whites I add more.
 Also soaking clothes in a sink of water and peroxide.
 Do not dump peroxide directly onto colored clothes it may fad them.
+In addition, I make sure to maintain a clean sink.
+If I encounter a clogged drain, I promptly call a professional plumber to address the issue and handle any other plumbing concerns.

 1 cup white vinegar